vmware-archive/dependency-labeler/README.md

 Deplab adds metadata about a container image's dependencies as a label to the container image.

 ## Dependencies
-Docker is required to be installed and available on your path, test this by running `docker --version`.
+Docker is required to be installed and available on your path, test this by running `docker version`.
-Version 1.39 or higher is required.
+API version 1.39 or higher is required.

 ## Usage
 Download the latest `deplab` binary from the releases page.